 What is OpenVPN?

-Many developers and contributors to the OpenVPN project also work for OpenVPN Technologies Inc., which overseas the project.
+Many developers and contributors to the OpenVPN project also work for OpenVPN Technologies Inc., which oversees the project.

 OpenVPN runs best on a UDP port, but it can be set to run on any port (see notes later).
 This includes TCP port 443, which is used by regular HTTPS traffic.
 Running OpenVPN over TCP port 443 makes it hard to tell VPN connections apart from the kind of secure connections used by banks, email services, and online retailers.
 This makes OpenVPN very hard to block.